djalbat/yapp/README.md

   border: 2px dotted;

   color: green;
-  caret-color: white;
-  border-color: yellow;
-  background-color: red;

   font-size: 14px;
   line-height: 20px;
   font-family: monospace;
+  font-weight: bold;
+  caret-color: white;
+  border-color: yellow;
-  text-rendering: optimizeLegibility;
+  text-rendering: initial;
+  background-color: black;
-  font-feature-settings: normal;
+  font-feature-settings: initial;

-`;
 ```

-Now you can import this class rather than the package's `Yapp` class and your style will always be used without the need for repetition.
+Now you can import this class rather than the package's `Yapp` class and your styles will always be used without the need for repetition.
+Note that all of the above styles will be inherited by all of the child elements with the exception of the `border` style, which is only used at the topmost level; a few other sty3es such as the `background` style, which some child elements need to override.
+A little experimentation is recommended.

-Some of the relevant CSS properties of child elements are not inheritable and must therefore be targeted directly.
-For example:

 ```
 .yaap > textarea::selection {